Drooping or sagging upper arms are commonly seen in the following conditions:

 - Regular application of antibiotic ointment and cleaning the operated areas for the first one week after the surgery

 - Bed rest with your arms elevated to reduce swelling

 - Avoid excessive arm movement or weight lifting for the first 10-14 days after surgery

 - Arm movement should be limited for up to 4 weeks following the surgery

 - Resume regular activities between 4 and 6 weeks after an arm lift

 - Wear compression garments for 4-6 weeks after the surgery

-- Regular use of scar gel and sunblock 2-3 weeks after surgery to improve the scar appearance
+- Proper use of scar gel and sunblock 2-3 weeks after surgery to improve the scar appearance

 How much will an arm lift surgery cost?

 Cost is always a consideration in elective surgery.
-The cost of arm lift can vary widely.
+The cost of an arm lift can vary widely.